Devaryaa/tripgeniefinalll/replit.md

 - ✅ Configured workflow for port 5000 with webview output
 - ✅ Configured deployment for autoscale with build and run scripts
 - ✅ Created .gitignore for Node.js project
+- ✅ Configured API keys (GEMINI_API_KEY, GOOGLE_MAPS_API_KEY) as secrets
+- ✅ Removed hardcoded API keys from client/index.html for security
-- ✅ Application successfully running on port 5000
+- ✅ Application successfully running on port 5000 with all features operational

 ### Pages
 1. **Home** (`/`) - Trip planning input form with destination, budget, days, interests